God looks down from heaven on the children of men, to see if there are any who understand, who seek after God. Psalm 53:2

 Defeat by Amalekites and Canaanites

-40 They rose up early in the morning and got themselves to the top of the mountain, saying, “Behold, we are here, and will go up to the place which the Lord has promised; for we have sinned.”
+40 The people rose up early in the morning and got themselves to the top of the mountain, saying, “We are here.
+We have sinned, but now we will go up to the place which the Lord has promised..”

-41 Moses said, “Why are you disobeying the commandment of the Lord now?
+41 Moses said, “Now why are you disobeying the Lord’s command?
 But it will it not prosper.
 42 Do not go up, for the Lord is not among you, and you will be struck down before your enemies.
-43 For the Amalekite and the Canaanite are there before you, and you will fall by the sword because you turned away from the Lord; therefore the Lord will not be with you.”
+43 For the Amalekite and the Canaanite are there before you, and you will fall by the sword because you turned away from the Lord, therefore the Lord will not be with you.”

 44 But they presumed to go up to the hilltop.
 Nevertheless, the ark of the Lord’s covenant, and Moses, did not depart from the camp.
-45 Then the Amalekites came down, and the Canaanites that dwelled in that hill struck them and overwhelmed them, all the way to Hormah.
+45 Then the Amalekites came down, and the Canaanites that dwelt on that hill struck them and overwhelmed them, all the way to Hormah.

 Laws about Sacrifices

-1 The Lord spoke to Moses, saying, 2 “Speak to the Israelites, and tell them, ‘When you have come into the land of your domicile, which I am giving to you, 3 and when you make an offering by fire to the Lord—a burnt offering, or a sacrifice, in performing a vow, or in a free will offering, or in your appointed feasts, to make a pleasant aroma to the Lord, from the herd, or from the flock— 4 then he who brings his offering to the Lord shall bring a grain offering of one tenth of an ephah of fine flour mixed with one fourth of a hin of oil.
-5 You shall prepare wine for the drink offering, one fourth of a hin, with the burnt offering or for the sacrifice, for each lamb.
+1 The Lord spoke to Moses, saying, 2 “Speak to the Israelites and tell them, ‘When you have come into the land of your domicile, which I am giving to you, 3 and when you make an offering by fire to the Lord—a burnt offering, or a sacrifice, in performing a vow, or in a free will offering, or in your appointed feasts, to make a pleasant aroma to the Lord, from the herd, or from the flock— 4 then he who brings his offering to the Lord shall bring a grain offering of two quarts of fine flour mixed with a quart of oil.
+5 You shall prepare a quart of wine for the drink offering, with the burnt offering or for the sacrifice, for each lamb.

 11 This is to be done for each bull or ram, each male lamb or young goat.
 12 You must do this for each one that you prepare.